Dilepton Radiation from Strongly Interacting Systems: Basic Theoretical Concepts

 Note that for $J=1/2$ only two eTFF are defined and that there is no contribution from the Coulomb form factor at $M_{\ell^+\ell^-}^2=0$.
 The $+$ and $-$ signs stand for resonances with normal and abnormal parity, respectively ($P=P_{intr}(-1)^l$, $l=0$ for $J=1/2$ and $l=J-1/2$ for $J\ge/3/2$).
 The functions $F$ and $H$ depend on the resonance mass ($M_R$) and the virtual photon mass $M_{\ell^+\ell^-}$ \cite{Krivoruchenko:2001jk}).
 For a point like particle the form factors $G_{M/E}$ are constant and can be fixed at the $M_{\ell^+\ell^-}^2=0$ (photon point) from the existing data.

 In such cases, the mass dependence of the decay width is given by the functions $F$ and $H$ and can be regarded as "QED" reference, as in case of the meson decays.
-One should however note, as pointed out in \cite{Krivoruchenko:2001hs}, that there were also other expressions used in model calculations of dilepton production which provided inconsistent results.
-The influence of various expressions on $d\Gamma(R\rightarrow Ne^+e^-)$ and the parameterization of resonance mass distributions for dielectron spectra has been investigated in detail for the $\Delta(1232)$ in~\cite{Bratkovskaya:2013vx}.
+One should however note, as pointed out in \cite{Krivoruchenko:2001hs}, that there were earlier also other expressions used in model calculations of dilepton production which provided inconsistent results.
+The influence of various expressions on $d\Gamma(\mathrm{R}\rightarrow$N\epem) and the parametrization of resonance mass distributions for dielectron spectra have been investigated in detail for the $\Delta(1232)$ in~\cite{Bratkovskaya:2013vx}.

 Actually, the $q^2$ dependence of the eTFFs is still an open issue as well from the theory as from the experiment viewpoint.
-For example, calculations presented in~\cite{Schafer:1994tz} assume strict VDM for the $\Delta(1232)\rightarrow N\gamma^*$ transition and a dominance of the $\rho$ meson in the baryon-photon coupling, which strongly affects the mass dependence of the eTFF.
+For example, calculations presented in~\cite{Schafer:1994tz} assume strict VDM for the \textDelta(1232)$\rightarrow$N\textgamma$^\star$ transition and a dominance of the \textrho\ meson in the baryon--photon coupling, which strongly affects the mass dependence of the eTFF.
 However, this approach overestimates the radiative decay widths of baryonic resonances.
-The extended VDM (eVDM) developed in~\cite{Krivoruchenko:2001jk,Faessler:2000md} includes the coherent contribution of several excited vector meson states to calculate the decay transition rates like $\rho^{'}$, $\rho^{''}$ and $\omega^{'}$, .
-The model has several parameters which have been fixed by the quark counting rules, by available data on helicity amplitudes in the space-like region and based on known branching rations for $R\rightarrow N\rho$ decays.
-This approach allows to reduce the otherwise too large branching ratios of the $R\rightarrow N\gamma$ transitions computed with strict VDM models.
+The extended VDM (eVDM) developed in~\cite{Krivoruchenko:2001jk,Faessler:2000md} includes the coherent contribution of several excited vector meson states (like \textrho$^{'}$, \textrho$^{''}$ and \textomega$^{'}$) to calculate the decay transition rates.
+The model has several parameters which have been fixed by the quark counting rules, by available data on helicity amplitudes in the space-like region and based on known branching rations for R$\rightarrow$N\textrho\ decays.
+This approach allows to reduce the otherwise too large branching ratios of the R$\rightarrow$N\textgamma\ transitions computed with strict VDM models.